Better Cotton Initiative: History

-Better Cotton started in a roundtable discussion by the World Wildlife Fund (WWF) in 2005.
+The Better Cotton Initiative started in a roundtable discussion by the World Wildlife Fund (WWF) in 2005.
 It exists to make global cotton production better for the people who produce it, better for the environment it grows in and better for the sector’s future.
 Implementation of practices began in 2010 including regions and countries in Africa, as well as Brazil, India, and Pakistan.
 The initiative expanded to several other new countries in 2013 including China, Tajikistan, Turkey, and Mozambique.

-Initially named the Better Cotton Initiative (BCI), the organisation changed its name to Better Cotton in 2021.
+Previously named "Better Cotton", the organisation changed its name to the "Better Cotton Initiative" in 2025.

-Levi Strauss has released figures that donations to Better Cotton between 2009 and 2011 were approximately $600,000.
+Levi Strauss has released figures that donations to the Better Cotton Initiative between 2009 and 2011 were approximately $600,000.

+Xinjiang cottom boycott

-In March 2020, Better Cotton suspended licensing and assurance activities in the Xinjiang Uyghur Autonomous Region of China due to "persistent allegations" of forced labor in the region.
-In October 2020, Better Cotton ceased all field-level activities in Xinjiang, citing "sustained allegations of forced labour and other human rights abuses" in the region leading to "an increasingly untenable operating environment".
+In March 2020, BCI suspended licensing and assurance activities in the Xinjiang Uyghur Autonomous Region of China due to "persistent allegations" of forced labor in the region.
+In October 2020, BCI ceased all field-level activities in Xinjiang, citing "sustained allegations of forced labour and other human rights abuses" in the region leading to "an increasingly untenable operating environment".